kabashiy/transfer_entropy/README.md

 # transfer_entropy
-Codes and data used in a paper, Imaizumi et al., "Assessing transfer entropy from biochemical data", arXiv:2111.04931.
+Code and data used in a paper, Imaizumi et al., "Assessing transfer entropy from biochemical data", arXiv:2111.04931.

 For reproduding Figure 8 or 9: